May 6, 2015

 - Aggregated Data: We may share aggregated usage data with our Members or others in the research community or publish information based on aggregated usage data so Members and others can understand how the ORCID Registry is being used.
 We will only do so in a way that your personal identity is protected.

 You may review, delete, and edit information in your ORCID Record and change preferences.
 Please note that changes will be applied prospectively.
-For example, if you change a privacy setting from Public to Private, or Limited Access, there is no way to stop people who have previously viewed or downloaded the Public data from using it.
+For example, if you change a setting for visibility & sharing from Public (visible by everyone) to Private (visible by you), or Limited Access (visible by those you trust), there is no way to stop people who have previously viewed or downloaded the Public data from using it.

-- You may review information about you and change your privacy settings in your ORCID Record by logging into your ORCID Record.
+- You may review information about you and change your settings for visibility & sharing in your ORCID Record by logging into your ORCID Record.
 If you think that any information in your Record is wrong, we strive to give you ways to update it quickly or delete it, subject to legitimate business or legal purposes, including the Dispute Procedure outlined below in Transparency, Disputed Records and Removal of Data.

 - You may make yourself “invisible” to the public by marking all fields other than the ORCID identifier Private.